waku-org/specs/informational/req-res-reliability.md

 Filter protocol does not have such limitation as to type of messages received with subscription but active subscription does not allow to see messages exchanged in the network while light node was offline.

-In case some of the messages were not verified by any of the previous methods  - they should be re-sent by LightPush.
+In case some of the messages were not verified by any of the previous methods  - they should be re-sent by LightPush using different service node.

 ### Filter

 #### Regular pings
 To ensure that subscription is maintained by a service node and not closed - light node should do recurring [pings](https://github.com/vacp2p/rfc-index/blob/7b443c1aab627894e3f22f5adfbb93f4c4eac4f6/waku/standards/core/12/filter.md#subscriber_ping).
 Our advice for light node to send ping requests once per minute.
-In case light node does not receive OK response or it times out 3 times - such service node should be replaced as part of maintenance of [pool of reliable service nodes](./req-res-reliability.md#pool-of-reliable-service-nodes).
+In case light node does not receive OK response or it times out 2 times - such service node should be replaced as part of maintenance of [pool of reliable service nodes](./req-res-reliability.md#pool-of-reliable-service-nodes).
 Right after such replace light node must create new subscription to newly connected service node as described in [Filter specification](https://github.com/vacp2p/rfc-index/blob/7b443c1aab627894e3f22f5adfbb93f4c4eac4f6/waku/standards/core/12/filter.md).

 #### Redundant subscriptions for message loss mitigation